ReDI-School/intro-java/homeworks/Homework_8.10.18.md

+# Homework

-1. Write a method that calculates the sum of the items.
+## 1. Write a method that calculates the sum of the items.
 ```Java
 public static int sumScores(ArrayList<Integer> scoreBoard)
 {